-The Morses resumed living at 167 Commonwealth during the 1893-1894 season, but were again living elsewhere for the next two seasons.
+The Morses resumed living at 167 Commonwealth during the 1893-1894 season, but leased the house for the next two seasons.

 During the 1895-1896 winter season, 167 Commonwealth was the home of Katharine (Lowell) Roosevelt, the widow of Alfred Roosevelt.
 He had been a banker in New York City; he was killed while trying to board a moving train in Mamaroneck, New York, in July of 1891.
 Prior to their marriage in December of 1882, she had lived at 171 Commonwealth with her parents, Augustus and Katherine (Lawrence) Lowell.

 In June of 1900, at the time of the US Census, the Morses were living elsewhere and 167 Commonwealth was the home of Marion Morse’s brother and sister-in-law, Charles and Mary (Lippitt) Steedman.